AccelOpt: A Self-Improving LLM Agentic System for AI Accelerator Kernel Optimization: AccelOpt

 \subsection{Algorithm Overview}

-At a high level, \algname comprises LLM agents that operate within a beam search framework while maintaining an optimization memory of past experiences.
-In each iteration, the system progressively expands the search frontier by generating new kernel implementations.
-Concurrently, it consolidates the knowledge acquired by the agents through profiling and summarization into the optimization memory, which then informs subsequent iterations.

-The key insight of \algname is to exploit the existing general understanding of performance optimizations baked into LLMs, and let the agents explore and learn from their own optimization experience for the new accelerator.
+The key insight of \algname is to let the agents explore and learn from their own optimization experience.
 Two mechanisms make this possible: \textbf{beam search}, which iteratively updates the frontier of candidate kernels and surfaces the best ones for the next round of exploration; \textbf{optimization memory}, which contains distilled optimization insights and key code changes from discovered slow-fast kernel pairs and transfers them to future iterations.

-The \algname agentic workflow responsible for generating new kernels from existing implementations consists of three interacting agents, as illustrated in the right panel of \Cref{fig:main-method}.
-The \emph{planner} proposes optimization strategies based on the current kernel candidates and the optimization memory.
-The \emph{executor} implements these optimization plans by modifying the code and subsequently verifying the correctness and profiling the performance of the generated kernels.
-The \emph{summarizer} then extracts reusable insights from successful optimizations to guide subsequent iterations. \Cref{fig:short-prompts} presents the prompt template for each agent.

-In a nutshell, \Cref{fig:plan-example} shows a snapshot of an \algname execution trace.
-In this example, the planner uses profiling results to identify memory operations as a performance bottleneck and proposes eliminating redundant computation accordingly.
-Guided by the plan, the executor performs kernel optimizations involving multi-level loop transformations and tensor layout changes.
-The summarizer then distills a generalizable optimization strategy, namely ``reusing precomputed results'', and optimization segments of the slow-fast pairs.
-Details of prompt design are in Appendix~\Cref{sec:appendix-prompts}.
-Next, we will describe two key machanisms to enable this procedure effectively.
+\algname agentic workflow responsible for generating new kernels from old consists of three interacting agents, as shown on the right of \Cref{fig:main-method}. \Cref{fig:plan-example} shows a snapshot of an \algname execution trace.
+In this example, the \textit{planner} uses profiling results to identify memory operations as a performance bottleneck and proposes eliminating redundant computation accordingly.
+Guided by the plan, the \textit{executor} performs kernel optimizations involving multi-level loop transformations and tensor layout changes.
+The \textit{summarizer} then distills a generalizable optimization strategy, namely ``reusing precomputed results'', and optimization segments of the slow-fast pairs. ~\Cref{fig:short-prompts} shows the prompt template for each agent and prompt details are in Appendix~\Cref{sec:appendix-prompts}.